Explore Our Affordable Courses

 Article 368 Special Majority: Crafting Constitutional Amendments in the Rajya Sabha

-1. Article 368 specifies another type of special majority, requiring two-thirds of the family members to be present and vote, with over 50% of the total strength in support.
+1. Article 368 specifies another type of special majority, requiring two-thirds of the members to be present and vote, with over 50% of the total strength in support.

 2. This majority is commonly used for passing constitutional amendment bills in the Rajya Sabha.